Follow @scope_views

 Deep Sky

-With a 32mm Plossl giving 68x and the maximum 0.72 field of view for a 1.25 eyepiece, the Orion Nebula (M42) fits nicely in the field.
-There are knots in the nebulosity and the extended arms, even a hint of colour: much more nebular structure than you get with a small refractor.
-Even with a full Moon in the Hyades nearby, structure is visible in the bright core around the Trapezium.
+With a 32mm Plossl giving 68x and the maximum 0.72° field of view for a 1.25” eyepiece, the Orion Nebula (M42) fits nicely in the field.
+Even with a full Moon in the Hyades nearby, I see knots in the nebulosity around the Trapezium stars and in the extended arms, even a hint of colour: much more nebular structure than you get with a small refractor.
 Those ten baffles certainly deliver good contrast and protection from stray light is excellent.

 The 180C is particularly suited to smaller DSOs and I had some exceptional views of the Crab, the Ring and the Eskimo.
 That superb contrast is really noticeable here.

-I am surprised that stars don t distort that much at the field edge, despite the DK s reputation for off-axis aberrations.
-Stars remain points until 70-80% field width and even after that just become mildly comatic.
+Despite the DK’s reputation for off-axis aberrations, stars remain points until 70-80% field width and even after that just become mildly comatic.
 I believe Tak may use an outsized mirror to help.
 Stars retain lovely true colours too (zero false colour remember).

 Summary